-Table 106.28.1 outlines that the setback of principal structures on a canal are 20' as measured from MHWL or mangrove fringe whichever is further landward.
+Table 106.28.1 outlines that the setback of principal structures on a canal is 20' as measured from MHWL or mangrove fringe whichever is further landward.

-This plan shows an 87' setback on the front yard, 62'setback side yard setback nearest the RH parcel, 0' setback for the RM parcel and 15' rear yard setback.
+This plan shows an 87' setback on the front yard, 62'setback on the side yard setback nearest the RH parcel, 0' setback for the RM parcel, and 15' rear yard setback.